פרופ' נתן כהן

 1995 Lecturer at Tel-Aviv University and at the Hebrew University.

-1996- Bar-Ilan University (Associate Professor).
+From 1996 Bar-Ilan University (Associate Professor).

 Visiting professor, Hebrew University.

-Associate editor of Yad Vashem Studies
+From 1996 Associate editor of Yad Vashem Studies.

-2003-2008 Academic consultant to a project investigating Rabbinical writings
+2003-2008 Academic consultant to a project investigating Rabbinical writings.

 the Holocaust for a data base.
-Jerusalem Women’s College
+Jerusalem Women’s College.

-2005-2007 Member of the Planning Committee for Yiddish Studies
+2005-2007 Member of the Planning Committee for Yiddish Studies.

 in Israeli High Schools.
-Ministry of Education
+Ministry of Education.

-of Jewish Studies
+of Jewish Studies.

 מחקר